-The hotline provides around the clock response to victims of human trafficking and law enforcement and serves as a resource to the community for referrals, technical assistance and reporting tips regarding potential human trafficking cases.
+The hotline provides around the clock response to victims of human trafficking, healthcare providers, and law enforcement and serves as a resource to the community for referrals and technical assistance.
 The emergency response team provides immediate, short-term services to ensure the safety and well-being of victims when they first escape their trafficking situation.

 Report Human Trafficking

 CAST's intensive case management program offers a client-centered, trauma-informed approach to helping survivors along their journey to freedom and independence.
 The program begins with a comprehensive assessment to determine goals and necessary next steps.
 Services include basic necessities, safety planning, supportive counseling, medical, education, life skills training, employment, transportation, applying for state/federal benefits and more.

 LEARN MORE ABOUT SOCIAL SERVICES